 Maestro Genaro Marquez Pinedo is the youngest son of Maestra Rosa.
 Genaro’s Shipibo name is Ronin Mano which means invisible man with the strength and power of the anaconda.
 Like his older brother Luis, Genero will be teaching Language, Culture and History in the Pachamama Shipibo School as it comes to fruition.
 After finishing his primary education, Genaro decided he wanted to play a part in preserving the traditional Shipibo culture so he pursued two teaching degrees from the National College of Yarinacocha and the Bilingual Pedagogical Institute.
 He has been passionately teaching the next generation about their ancestors and their heritage ever since.
 Genaro has also always had an interest in plant medicine and learned many traditional Icaros from his mother.
-He is currently undertaking a shamanic apprenticeship with his brother Feliciano’s guidance, so he can learn more about the medicine and become a shaman himself in the years to come.
 He is also a skillful Shipibo massage artist, the father of seven, and a very sociable man who loves to have a good laugh.

 Maestro Luis Marquez Pinedo